 Once the "Start Broadcast" button changed its color to blue - IT'S YOUR TIME TO SHINE!

 A few tips to remember:

 - Once a broadcast is scheduled, you can edit only the text of the post.
 To change any other details, you would have to schedule a new broadcast.

 - You may also wonder if it's possible to go live in both your page and group.
 Unfortunately, only one destination must be chosen, but you can always share the post with your scheduled broadcast to any page/group you want.
 In this case, the stream will be live in both places simultaneously.
 Remember that comments from the original post only will be displayed in the broadcast studio.

-- As you've probably heard, Facebook changed the rules of the game, and due to these restrictions, we cannot access names and profile pictures of the viewers who comment, as well as their reactions to your broadcast when broadcasting to a group.
+- As you've probably heard, Facebook changed the rules, and due to these restrictions, we cannot access names and profile pictures of the viewers who comment, as well as their reactions to your broadcast when broadcasting to a group.
 Good news - we do have a workaround!
-Check out how to make your viewers interacting on your broadcast!
+Check out how to make your viewers interact on your broadcast!